The Royal Society for the Prevention of Cruelty to Animals (Victoria)

 , Animal Shelters

-The RSPCA operates nine animal Adoption Care Centres and two community pet care centres
+The RSPCA operates nine animal Adoption Care Centres and one community pet care centres

 in Victoria, providing refuge and care and where possible to more than 20,000 animal every year.